jjasonclark/jjasonclark.com/content/posts/2013-09-05-trying_out_emacs_again.md

 date: 2013-09-05
 comments: true
 description: Installing and setting up a basic configuration for Emacs.
+categories:
-categories: programming
+  - programming
+tags:
+  - emacs
-tags: emacs, setup
+  - setup
 summary: I'm a Vim user, but i'm not 100% sold on it.
 I keep wanting to find an even better editor.
 I've tried just about everything but nothing sticks.
 I'm starting a new book on Lisp programming so it is time to try Emacs again.
 May this time it will stick.
 title: Trying out Emacs Again
 url: /trying_out_emacs_again